mugaira/reactEcommerce/README.md

 ## Installation

-Clone to the  ShopEasy-Reat repository and run the following commands
+Clone to the reactEcommerce repository and run the following commands

 ```bash
   git clone https://github.com/mugaira/reactEcommerce.git